Vigabatrin will be prescribed for you by a specialist who will continue to monitor your progress.

 |Type of medicine||An antiepileptic medicine|

-|Used for||Epilepsy with partial seizures; Infantile spasms in children with West's syndrome|
+|Used for||Epilepsy with partial seizures; infantile spasms in children with West's syndrome|

 |Available as||Tablets and sachets of granules|

 Having epilepsy means that you have had more than one unexplained fit, or seizure.
 A seizure is a short episode of symptoms caused by a burst of abnormal electrical activity in your brain.
 With partial seizures (also called focal seizures), the burst of electrical activity is in one part of your brain and therefore you tend to have localised or 'focal' symptoms.
 Because different parts of the brain control different functions, your symptoms will depend on which part of your brain is affected.
 Partial seizures can sometimes develop into seizures which affect all of your brain.
 These are called secondary generalised seizures.
-Symptoms that may occur during a seizure can affect your muscles, sensations, behaviour, emotions, consciousness, or a combination of these.
+Symptoms that may occur during a seizure can affect your muscles, sensations, behaviour, emotions, and consciousness, or a combination of these.

 Vigabatrin works by increasing the amount of a chemical in your brain, called gamma-aminobutyric acid (GABA).
 This stabilises the electrical activity in your brain, which helps to prevent the seizures from occurring.
 Vigabatrin is prescribed by a specialist doctor for people whose symptoms are proving difficult to control with more commonly used antiepileptic medicines.